Decoding the Health Impact of Preservatives in Dog Food

 Mold InhibitorsPrevent mold growth in dry food

-In the world of dog food, preservatives play a sneaky role.
-Let’s dive into the types of preservatives you might find in your furry friend’s chow.
+When it comes to pet food, preservatives have a hidden role.
+Let’s explore the kinds of preservatives you might find in your pet’s meals.

 Common Preservatives Found in Commercial Dog Food